CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Regional Delivery/Day 1/RD_lab4.md

 In this lab, you have completed the following tasks:

-- Created a custom role in Microsoft Defender to manage access and permissions.
-- Simulated a phishing interaction and investigated user activity using Threat Explorer.
-- Analyzed real-time detections and simulation reports to assess user risk.
 - Configured custom Anti-Phishing and Safe Links policies to enhance threat protection.
 - Created an alert policy and validated it by simulating a phishing and malware email.